StolenCheese/stolencheese.github.io/content/projects/ch-concentrated-solar.md

 To make beams phase in over the day/night cycle, this process is repeated once every 600 ticks for all towers (incrementally, the same as the update routine above), and the hash was extended to allow a range of mirrors to produce beams, but lower hash numbers meant the beam was more prevalent throughout the day.

-Beams are spawned with a lifetime of 600 ticks in the `generateBeam` method, to ensure they do not pile up and eventually crash the game (which did happen before I noticed this bug).
+Beams are spawned with a lifetime of 600 ticks in the `generateBeam` method, to ensure they do not pile up and eventually crash the game[^1].

-The core of the loop then, minus the incremental tower logic (effectively the same as the main loop code):
+The core of the loop then, minus the incremental tower logic (effectively the same as the main loop code[^coremain]):

 ```lua
 -- Start spawning beams for the day